Kii Peninsula: Overview

-Most of the Kii Peninsula is dense temperate rainforest since the climate even in the very limited lowlands is too wet for agriculture, and much of the coast consists of networks of small rias into which flow very steep and rapid streams characterised by numerous high waterfalls.
+The natural landscape of the Kii Peninsula is dense temperate rainforest, but the vast majority of forests are monoculture pine plantations which were planted to rebuild after the destruction of World War II.
+The region is well known for its citrus varieties and orchards.
+Much of the coast consists of networks of small rias into which flow very steep and rapid streams characterised by numerous high waterfalls.
 Forestry and fishing were the traditional economic mainstays of the region and remain important even today despite a declining population and labour force.
+The region is affected by the dual-crises of severe population decline and widespread poverty.

 Location

 Wakayama Prefecture occupies much of the area, including the entire southern part.
 To the northwest of Wakayama Prefecture is Osaka Prefecture, whose southern part is on the peninsula.
 East of Osaka Prefecture is landlocked Nara Prefecture; farther east is Mie Prefecture.

 The Seto Inland Sea lies to the west of the Kii Peninsula.
 To the south and east is the Pacific Ocean and to the north is the valley of the Kiso Three Rivers and Ise Bay.

 Notable places

-Notable places in the Kii Peninsula include :
+Notable places in the Kii Peninsula include: